mavryk-network/flexmasa/README.md

-Flextesa: Flexible Tezos Sandboxes
+Flexmasa: Flexible Tezos Sandboxes
 ==================================

-This repository contains the Flextesa library used in [tezos/tezos](https://gitlab.com/tezos/tezos) to build the `tezos-sandbox` [tests](https://tezos.gitlab.io/developer/flextesa.html), as well as some extra testing utilities, such as the `flextesa` application, which may be useful to the greater community (e.g. to test third party tools against fully functional Tezos sandboxes).
+This repository contains the Flexmasa library used in [tezos/tezos](https://gitlab.com/tezos/tezos) to build the `tezos-sandbox` [tests](https://tezos.gitlab.io/developer/flexmasa.html), as well as some extra testing utilities, such as the `flexmasa` application, which may be useful to the greater community (e.g. to test third party tools against fully functional Tezos sandboxes).